danielrdehaan/ReaMOD_Development/README.md

   - **Add Item with selected event at edit cursor**: Inserts an empty media item at the edit cursor on the selected track with the selected FMOD event and the current value of any associated FMOD parameters in the item's notes.
   - **Add Item with selected event within current time selection**: Inserts an empty media item spanning the time selection with the selected event and the current value of any associated FMOD parameters in the item's notes.
+  - **Add item with selected event length at edit cursor**: Inserts an empty media item with the same length as the selected FMOD event and the current value of any associated FMOD parameters in the item's notes.

 - These actions can be assigned to keyboard shortcuts or added to toolbars.

 ### Playback Integration

+- The ReaMOD window must be open for FMOD events to be triggered.
-- When you play back your REAPER project, the plugin will automatically check all tracks for FMOD-related media items.
+- When you play back your REAPER project, ReaMOD will automatically check all tracks for FMOD-related media items.
 It looks for tracks whose names contain ‘FMOD’ or ‘fmod,’ as well as any tracks inside a parent folder whose name contains ‘FMOD’ or ‘fmod.’
 - Adjust the `Event detection lookahead time (ms)` in ReaMOD's setting to accomadate any latency issues.
 Note that timing is a little "loose" in ReaMOD due to several factors that may not be possible to solve.

-### Saving and Loading Plugin State

-- **Save State**: Use the `Save` button to save the current plugin state to a `.ReaMOD` file.
-- **Load State**: Use the `Load` button to load a previously saved `.ReaMOD` state.
-- The plugin attempts to auto-load a `.ReaMOD` file matching the current REAPER project on startup.

 ### Custom Actions

-The plugin provides several custom actions for enhanced workflow:
+ReaMOD provides several custom actions for enhanced workflow:

 - **ReaMOD: Open/Close Window**
     Open or close the ReaMOD window.